mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 title       = "Betting on BEAM" date        = 2024-12-17
 description = """
-Bogdan/Björn's Erlang Abstract Machine has been called the "soul of Erlang and Elixir."
-In this post I discuss how and why I will be investing my time into working with the BEAM for building information systems that make sense.
+Bogdan/Björn's Erlang Abstract Machine is the virtual machine for Erlang, Elixir, LFE, and Gleam.
+It's also an historic piece of engineering with so much to teach about concurrency, parallelism, fault tolerance, and distribution.
 """
 [taxonomies]
 tags = ["beam", "elixir", "erlang"]